Hobby World

 Hobby World is a major publishing house in Russia and Eastern Europe specializing in producing and distributing board games of the following categories: games for children, family games, party games, strategy games, military games, collectible card games.
-The head office is located in Moscow, the Kyiv regional office has been open since 2012.
+The head office is located in Moscow.

 Company history

-The company was founded in 2010 through the merger of the two competing companies «Smart» and «Fantasy World».

-Today the publishing house sells more than half a million board games annually and publishes more than 50 new games.
+The company was founded in 2010 through the merger of the two competing companies «Fantasy World» and «Smart».
+The former was founded in 2003 in order to develop and publish the Berserk collectible card game, and since branched into publishing foreign CCGs, including Magic: The Gathering.
+The latter operated since early 2000s, and specialized in producing board games, such as localized versions of Catan.
+It also ran the "Labyrinth" board game club, which is where the two companies' heads first met in 2003.